tstone/frontbox-rs/README.md

 #### Startup

-Systems can given on startup, and will be started automatically, or dynamically spawned at runtime.
+Systems can be given on startup, and will be started automatically, or dynamically spawned at runtime.
 Likewise, running systems can be despawned or replaced.

 ```rust
 // Start a new system